 - Laundry service

 Rate - Start from 140 euros p/n for a deluxe room

-Location - in the privileged street of Riviera di Chiaia, 10 minutes walking from the beach and 15 from the upbeat shopping district.
+Location - In the privileged street of Riviera di Chiaia, 10 minutes walking from the beach

 Suitable for - solo travellers, couples and millennials

-Tip -If you had much rather get a taxi anywhere to the city, ask the reception desk to book for you as they will facilitate a fixed rate.
+Tip - Ask the reception desk to book a taxi as they will facilitate a fixed rate.